woodser/monero-ts/README.md

 # Monero JavaScript Library

-This project is a library for using a Monero wallet and daemon in JavaScript / NodeJS using RPC bindings to [monero-wallet-rpc](https://getmonero.org/resources/developer-guides/wallet-rpc.html) and [monero-daemon-rpc](https://getmonero.org/resources/developer-guides/daemon-rpc.html).
+This project is a library for using a Monero wallet and daemon in Java using RPC and WebAssembly bindings to [Monero Core](https://github.com/monero-project/monero).

 In addition, this project conforms to an [API specification](http://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive, robust, and suitable for long-term use in the Monero project.

 ## Main Features

+- Cohesive APIs with rigorous focus on ease-of-use
 - Manage a Monero wallet and daemon using RPC
-- Cohesive APIs with rigorous focus on ease-of-use
+- Manage a keys-only wallet using WebAssembly bindings to Monero Core
 - Fetch and process binary data from the daemon (e.g. raw blocks)
 - Query wallet transactions, transfers, and outputs by their many attributes
 - Be notified when blocks are added to the chain
-- Build web applications which use a Monero wallet and daemon
+- Build [web applications](https://github.com/woodser/xmr-sample-app) which use a Monero wallet and daemon
-- Generate wallet keys offline and locally using WebAssembly bindings to core utilities
 - Full multisig support
 - Over 150 passing Mocha test cases